dmx-systems/dmx-linqa/README.md

 ## Configuration

 For Linqa to work it is mandatory to configure 2 languages and a DeepL API key.
-To do so add some configuration properties to DMX's `conf/config.properties` file.
+To do so add entries to DMX's `conf/config.properties` file.
 After editing the config file restarting the DMX platform is required.

 | Property           | Required | Description                                               |
 | --------           | -------- | -----------                                               |